-My lovely client Patti consulted with me via eDesign to get her front door colour just right.
-Her front door was an inoffensive classic black, but she wanted some colour instead.
+My lovely client Patti worked with me via an eDesign Front Door Colour Consultation to get her front door colour just right.
+Her front door was an innocuous classic black, but she wanted some colour instead.

 Here is her front entrance before (below).